rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## About

-### 4.x.main
+### 4.0.0

-The 4.x.main branch of MaSim marks a significant upgrade from previous versions, although backwards comparability has been maintained where possible.
+The 4.0.0 release of MaSim marks a significant upgrade from previous versions, although backwards comparability has been maintained where possible.
 The major changes with this version of the model are:

 1. Increased spatial support - models can now use a [ESRI ASCII Raster](http://resources.esri.com/help/9.3/arcgisengine/java/GP_ToolRef/spatial_analyst_tools/esri_ascii_raster_format.htm) for geographic data such as population distribution or a country's political organization.
 2. Reporting of fine grained information to a PostgreSQL database.